ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

     where `<recipient>` must be the email address configured during GPG key creation.

-  - Step 2: Generate a script `vault_pass.sh`
+  - Step 3: Generate a script `vault_pass.sh`

     ```shell
     #!/bin/sh
     gpg --batch --use-agent --decrypt $HOME/.vault/vault_passphrase.gpg
     ```
-  - Step 3: Modify `ansible.cfg` file, so you can omit the `--vault-password-file` argument.
+  - Step 4: Modify `ansible.cfg` file, so you can omit the `--vault-password-file` argument.

     ```
     [defaults]
     vault_password_file=vault_pass.sh
     ```

   {{site.data.alerts.note}}
-   If this repository is clone steps 2 and 3 are not needed since the files are already there
+  If this repository is clone steps 3 and 4 are not needed since the files are already there.
   {{site.data.alerts.end}}

 - Encrypt vautl.yaml file using ansible-vault and GPG password